MD&A Completes Significant Combined-Cycle Inspection and Overhaul

 HP and ILP rotors remained coupled and were removed for sand blasting and NDE.
 Minor bucket repairs were performed on site to correct impact damage and moderate solid particle erosion.

-On reassembly, MD&A performed a Topless Laser Alignment®, and MD&A On-Site Seal Services fit and installed new diaphragm and gland steam packing.
+On reassembly, MD&A performed a Topless Alignment®, and MD&A On-Site Seal Services fit and installed new diaphragm and gland steam packing.

 The 7A6 air-cooled generator was disassembled and the field removed.
 The generator field was shipped to MD&A’s St. Louis Facility for a full rewind.
 In addition, MD&A’s Generator Division mobilized onsite to perform a full stator rewind.

 The combined HP stop and control valve was disassembled and the cores were shipped to MD&A’s St. Louis Repair Facility for inspection and repairs.
 The Steam Turbine Repairs Division also received two reheat stop valve and two intercept valve cores for inspection and repair.

 Concurrent with the major steam turbine inspection, an elevated workspace onsite was constructed to support the generator division for stator disassembly and reassembly work.
 A baseline ELCID was performed to determine integrity of the current stator core iron.
 No shorted laminations were noted.